 The section above on the use of renewable energy for OPS, can be linked to the concept of smart port energy systems.
 Essentially, the smart port energy concept is centred around reducing the environmental impact or ports and port operations.
-This includes reducing greenhouse gas emissions through a combination of demand reduction and use of renewable energy sources as well as reducing air, water, and noise pollution to limit the impact of the port on its neighbouring communities.
+This includes reducing greenhouse gas emissions through a combination of demand reduction and use of renewable energy sources as well as reducing air, water, and noise pollution to limit the impact of the port on its neighbouring Met opmerkingen [RH2]: Plans have changed, connection will now be only to the solar, the wind power will get another utilitisation communities.
 The technology links renewable energy and energy storage with an energy management system through smart grid infrastructure, as in the abovementioned Arnhem example.